rakibhasan-0/yotei/searchapidoc.md

 ### Example Response

     {
     	result: [
     		{
     			techniqueID: 1,
     			name: "Backflip karate kick",
     			description: "A karate kick while doing a backflip",
     			beltColors: [
-				    {colorCode: "#123123", isChild: false, name: "shiny green"}, {colorCode: "#123124", isChild: true, name: "shinier green"}
+    				{ colorCode: "#123123", isChild: false, name: "shiny green" },
+    				{ colorCode: "#123124", isChild: true, name: "shinier green" }
     			]
     		},
     		{
     			techniqueID: 2,
     			name: "Frontflip karate kick",
     			description: "A karate kick while doing a frontflip",
     			beltColors: [
     				{colorCode: "#123125", isChild: true, name: "shiniest green"}
     			]
     		}
     	],
     	tagCompletion: ["tag1", "tag2", "tag3"]
     }

 ### Extra

 If no name is entered the result will be filtered based on the order for the techniques.
 This order is decided by weights contained by each technique and is based on the book that the customer uses.

 If a name is entered the search result will be sorted based on the fuzzy search algorithm.